The ‘Needs to Know’

 The pub on the left has an interesting name…The Swan with Two Nicks…

-53. Just past the Co-op (water stop!) we turn left up Church Lane & there ahead of us on the right is Church No.6…
+53. Just past the Co-op turn left up Church Lane & there ahead of you on the right is Church No.6…

 This is St Peter’s Anglican Church & it’s the oldest surviving building in the village dating back to Norman times.
 It was remodelled in later years…

-It’s now time to head back to our starting point in Odell.
-The signpost says 2.5 miles by road, but we’re going to head across the fields again shortly…
+It’s now time to head back to your starting point in Odell.
+The signpost says 2.5 miles by road, but you’re going to head across the fields again…

-54. We continue past the Church up the Odell Road &, after 1/2 mile or so, arrive at a roundabout.
-Our exit into the fields lies directly opposite on the right down a hard surfaced bridleway with a signpost…
+54. Continue past the Church up the Odell Road &, after 1/2 mile or so, arrive at a roundabout.
+The exit into the fields lies directly opposite on the right down a hard surfaced bridleway with a signpost…

-55. We follow the hard track for a short while & it then heads straight into a dirt one – just keep straight on…
+55. Follow the hard track for a short while & it then heads straight into a dirt one – just keep straight on…

-56. Eventually we reach a hedge & pass through the gap with the yellow marker…
+56. Eventually you’ll reach a hedge & pass through the gap with the yellow marker…

-57. Eventually shortly after going straight on through a gap in the hedge we reach a wood on the right with a fenced access showing the Ouse Valley Way…
+57. Eventually shortly after going straight on through a gap in the hedge you reach a wood on the right with a fenced access showing the Ouse Valley Way…

 On reaching the hedge pass through it…